Big O Notation

 12

-Each iteration cuts the search space in half, so doubling the input size only adds one extra step.
+Each iteration cuts the search space in half.
+Doubling the input size adds only one extra step.
+For an array of 1,000,000 elements, binary search needs at most about 20 comparisons.

 O(n) – Linear Time